 If you are building a new home or a new building, why not consider having your foundation pre-treated as a preventative measure to keep it termite proof for at least the first 5 years?
 This is really beneficial to property developers and architects when you are in the planning stages of a development and can save thousands of Rands down the line.
 You can even undertake this application if you are extending your home or building and wanting that piece of mind.

 This process can simply be undertaken during the construction process when your builder has compacted the soil and is just about ready to lay down the plastic damp course lining.
 The termiticide would be applied onto the exposed soil area and trenches with a motorised high-pressure sprayer prior to the concrete being poured when the builder lays the slab.

 As the description of their name indicates- these termites occur beneath the surface of the ground.
 They are social insects and have a strict caste system, consisting of the workers, soldiers, winged termites (re-productive Alates), a queen and a King.
 They are white in colour, soft bodied and possess hard shelled jaws which allow them to chew through their natural diet of wood and related food sources.

 Subterranean termites feed exclusively on dry wood and any wood product that contains cellulose.
-The cellulose content is extracted from the wood and is digested with the aid of Micro-organisms within their digestive systems and is used in the sustenance of the colony.
-Sub terranean termites would feed on the dry wood within the bark of trees; however they do not feed on living trees or plants.
+The cellulose content is extracted from the wood and is digested with the aid of Micro-organisms within their digestive systems and is used for the sustenance of the colony.
+Sub Terranean termites would feed on the dry wood within the bark of trees; however, they do not feed on living trees or plants.

 Signs of their activity: